Futino/lorc/README.md

-# yew_components_library
-A collection of yew components using the atomic component management system.
-Components are made in tailwindcss.
+LORC = library of reusable components